Where to Stay in Oklahoma City

 Use the Bricktown-downtown walkable corridor to eliminate transport costs

-Oklahoma City's car-centric layout means that visitors staying in suburban hotels often spend $15–$30/night on rideshares to reach evening dining and entertainment.
-Staying in Bricktown or the CBD eliminates this cost entirely and frees up evenings—a net saving that often outweighs the higher nightly rate.
+Oklahoma City's car-centric layout means that visitors staying in suburban hotels often spend $15, $30/night on rideshares to reach evening dining and entertainment.
+Staying in Bricktown or the CBD eliminates this cost entirely and frees up evenings, a net saving that often outweighs the higher nightly rate.
 The EMBARK streetcar also connects this corridor at low cost.

 Ask explicitly about parking when comparing rates

-Downtown and Bricktown hotels typically charge $18–$28/night for valet or self-park, while suburban properties almost universally include it free.
-When comparing oklahoma city hotels on price aggregators, always add the parking fee to the quoted room rate to get a true total; the downtown premium often shrinks or disappears once parking is factored in.
+Downtown and Bricktown hotels typically charge $18, $28/night for valet or self-park, while suburban properties almost universally include it free.
+When comparing oklahoma city hotels on price aggregators, always add the parking fee to the quoted room rate to get a true total.
+The downtown premium often shrinks or disappears once parking is factored in.

 Spring shoulder periods offer the best value

-Late January through February and mid-November offer the lowest hotel rates of the year, often 25–40% below peak spring prices.
-Oklahoma City weather in winter is brisk but rarely severe, and the city's indoor attraction lineup—the National Cowboy Museum, the Memorial, the Oklahoma History Center—makes a winter visit rewarding at a meaningful discount.
+Late January through February and mid-November offer the lowest hotel rates of the year, often 25, 40% below peak spring prices.
+Oklahoma City weather in winter is brisk but rarely severe, and the city's indoor attraction lineup, the National Cowboy Museum, the Memorial, the Oklahoma History Center, makes a winter visit rewarding at a meaningful discount.

 Look for package deals including Thunder tickets